Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/clientside-interpolation.md

 Before reviewing into code, define the `GameObject` composition model for player characers, and similarly AI characters, inside Boss Room:

-* The first, a non-visual, `NetworkObject`: Contains both server and client `NetworkBehaviour` components, namely *ServerCharacterMovement.cs* and *ClientGenericMovement.cs*.
+* The first, a non-visual, `NetworkObject`: has both server and client `NetworkBehaviour` components, namely *ServerCharacterMovement.cs* and *ClientGenericMovement.cs*.
 We refer to this `GameObject` as "PC".
 * The second, a visual `GameObject`: Displays the character's model and play animations.
 This is the `GameObject` which performs client-side interpolation.
 We refer to this as "Graphics".

 ### NetworkCharacterState